influxdata/influxdb/tsdb/engine/tsm1/DESIGN.md

 value = 1
 ```

-Using this encoding dictionary, the string keys could be converted to a sequency of integers:
+Using this encoding dictionary, the string keys could be converted to a sequence of integers:

 ```
 cpu,host=server1 value=1 -->    1,1,1,1